jglasspilon/jglasspilon/README.md

 I’m passionate about building interfaces that **not only look good — they feel good**, and help players understand game systems effortlessly.

 ---

-## 🎯 My Philosophy
-> UI is more than menus — it’s the player’s window into the game’s systems.
-> My goal is to make that window **clear, intuitive, and delightful to use**.

 ## Technical Skills